dwfe/tree-cell/README.md

 obj.increment();
 ```

-by default, they are batched and applied once.
+by default, only the latest state is taken into account at the moment changes are applied.

 If you need to actualize the entire cell tree after each state change, then it is better to make a change to the method itself: